publicissapient-france/scaleway-breakathon/README.md

   We therefore do it "manually" with `scw k8s cluster update <cluster ID>
   ingress=nginx` instead, which feels a bit awkward (but at least, it's done through the Scaleway CLI and not some wonky curl or manually in the console!)
+- The OpenID Connect configuration in the Terraform provider looks really promising, but we didn't find any documentation about it so we ended up not configuring it due to the time constraint.
+We would have loved plugging Kubernetes auth on Auth0 directly!